 The Tomb of General Yue Fei has been demolished and renovated several times.
 The existing one was rebuilt in 1715 in the Qing Dynasty (1644 - 1911) and comprehensively repaired in 1979.

-Occupying an area of four acres, the tomb is located at the southern foot of Qixia Hill near the West Lake.
-Entering the gate with double eaves, a patio with towering trees on both sides is found.
+Entering the gate with double eaves of the Tomb of General Yue Fei, a patio with towering trees on both sides is found.
 The Shrine of Remembrance, the main hall, is right in the center.
 A sculpture of general Yue is set in the middle of the hall.
 He is in a colorful embroidered round cushion cover.
 Looking solemn and mighty, he has a sword in his hand and looks as if he is ready to protect his country.
 Over the sculpture is tablet in the original handwriting of Yue Fei, which states returning our territory and keeping it integrated.
 At the back of the hall are large pictures depicting his life stories.
 On the floor of the hall is a picture depicting 373 cranes.
 These cranes are the symbols of his integrity and faithful mind.

 |Metal sculptures of sinners who killed Yue Fei |

-To the west of the main hall is a yard.
-There are two corridors exhibiting poems written to commend Yue.
-Striding over the bridge in the middle of the yard, there are the tombs of Yue Fei and his son's.
-Yue Fei's tomb is right in the center, and to its left is the tomb of his son Yue Yun who had been a competent assistant of his father on the battlefields.
+The General Yue's tomb is right in the center, and to its left is the tomb of his son Yue Yun who had been a competent assistant of his father on the battlefields.
 Stone horses, tigers, and sheep of the Ming Dynasty (1386 - 1644) decorate both sides of the enclosure.
-This tomb, which had been destroyed several times, was rebuilt and possesses the features of the Song Dynasty.
+The Tomb of General Yue Fei, which had been destroyed several times, was rebuilt and possesses the features of the Song Dynasty.
 Facing the tomb are four iron sculptures,

-including Qin Kuai the chief plotter, in kneeling position.
+including Qin Hui the chief plotter, in kneeling position.
 Concerning these sculptures, people wanted them to atone for their crime forever.